Andrew Huberman

 Andrew David Huberman (born September 26, 1975) is an American neuroscientist and podcaster.
 He is an associate professor of neurobiology and ophthalmology at the Stanford University School of Medicine.
-He has been the host of the popular health and science focused podcast Huberman Lab since 2021.
-He has drawn criticism from scientists for promoting dietary supplements and for making poorly evidenced health claims.
+He has been the host of the popular health and science-focused podcast Huberman Lab since 2021, and has a Google H-index of 46 with over 14,742 citations.
+Huberman has drawn criticism from scientists for promoting dietary supplements and for making poorly evidenced health claims.

 Huberman is the son of Argentine physicist Bernardo Huberman.
 He earned a B.A. in psychology from UC Santa Barbara in 1998, an M.A. in psychology from UC Berkeley in 2000, and a Ph.D. in neuroscience from UC Davis in 2004.
 Huberman conducted postdoctoral research at Stanford under Ben Barres, focusing on the visual system, and held faculty positions at UC San Diego and later Stanford, where his lab studies vision regeneration, stress mitigation, and non-pharmacological interventions for anxiety.

 Early life and education

-Huberman was born in 1975 at Stanford Hospital in Palo Alto, California, to his father, Bernardo Huberman, an Argentine physicist and Stanford professor, and his mother, a children's book author.
-As a child, he was involved in athletics, including soccer and swimming.
-He received his early education from Gunn High School.
+Huberman was born in 1975 at Stanford Hospital in Palo Alto, California.
+His father, the Argentine physicist Bernardo Huberman, is also a professor at Stanford, and his mother is a children's book author.

-His parents divorced when he was 12-years old.
-After his parents' divorce, he disengaged from traditional academics and had an interest in skateboarding.
-He also briefly considered a firefighting career.
-After a break from formal education and a reassessment of his interests influenced by therapy and an interest in biopsychology, Huberman resumed his studies and attended Foothill College.
+As a child, Huberman was involved in athletics, including soccer and swimming.
+His parents divorced when he was 12 years old.
+After his parents' divorce, he withdrew from academics, developed an interest in skateboarding, and considered a career as a firefighter.
+He attended Gunn High School.
+After developing interests in therapy and biopsychology, he attended Foothill College.

 Huberman graduated from the University of California, Santa Barbara, in 1998 with a B.A. in psychology.
 He then earned an M.A. in psychology in 2000 from the University of California, Berkeley.
-While at Berkeley, Huberman approached Carla J. Shatz to serve as his doctoral advisor; however, she declined the offer, concerned that he had a limited background in molecular and cellular biology and that she would be moving her lab to Harvard.
-She encouraged Huberman to transfer to the University of California, Davis, and reach out to Barbara Chapman.
+While at Berkeley, Huberman approached Carla J. Shatz to be his doctoral advisor, though she declined because she was concerned that he had a limited background in cellular molecular biology and would be moving her lab to Harvard University.
+She encouraged Huberman to transfer to the University of California, Davis, and work under Dr. Barbara Chapman.
 Huberman obtained a Ph.D. in neuroscience from UC Davis in 2004.